JetBrains/intellij-sdk-docs/topics/appendix/resources/explore_api.md

 Others simply search the source code of the IntelliJ Platform that is attached by default when using a [](tools_gradle_intellij_plugin.md)-based project.
-While both methods work, it should be noted that developing plugins without inspecting the IntelliJ Platform code is nearly impossible, and all of the tips below assume that you have the source code available.
+While both methods work, it should be noted that developing plugins without inspecting the IntelliJ Platform code is nearly impossible, and all the tips below assume that you have the source code available.

 ### 2.1 Find Example Implementations